Investing Fundamentals

 Since bonds retain their income better and are less risky than stocks, people add bonds into their portfolios to lower their overall risk.

-Plus, when you are older, the income from bonds are more valuable to you as compared to a stock who’s value can only be tapped when it is sold.
+Plus, when you are older, the income from bonds is more valuable to you as compared to a stock who’s value can only be tapped when it is sold.

 Subscribe for a free chapter of our book on automating your finances - Mastering Mint.